ermanimer/log/README.md

 - You can set logging level to filter out log messages.
 - You can set a hook function to be called after each log.

-**log** isn't the fastest logging solution for Go, but **log** is efficient while being custimizable.
+**log** isn't the fastest logging solution, but **log** is still efficient while being custimizable.
 Please see benchmark test results.

 # Usage
 **Simplest Usage:**